marfarma/hotfix/readme.txt

 * Hotfix for WP 3.0.5 comment text KSES overzealousness.

 == Upgrade Notice ==
+= 0.3 =
+If you're not running WordPress 3.0.5 and you're getting a "Line 19" error, this update will fix that.

 = 0.2 =
 Allows you to see safe HTML in the admin.